will.com / FAQ

 Frequently asked questions

 Yes, for the 49 states and D.C. we support.
-A will is valid when it meets three requirements: you're of legal age (18 in most states), you sign it in front of the required number of witnesses, and those witnesses sign it too. will.com generates a document that satisfies all of these requirements for your state.
-The document itself is just paper — its validity comes from how you execute it, not from who generated it.
+Each document is valid when it meets your state's execution requirements, typically signing in front of witnesses and, for some documents, notarization.
+Will.com generates documents that satisfy the legal requirements for your state.
+The document itself is just paper.
+Its validity comes from how you execute it, not from who generated it.

-No. Attorneys are not required for a will to be legally valid in any U.S. state.
-A simple will — naming who gets your assets, who raises your children, and who manages your estate — is something most people can do without legal help.
-Where an attorney adds genuine value: complex estates, business interests, trusts, blended families with significant assets, or situations where you expect the will to be contested.
-If any of those apply to you, consult an attorney.
-For most people, a straightforward will made and properly executed is far better than no will at all.
+No. Attorneys are not required for any of these documents to be legally valid.
+A straightforward estate plan, naming who gets your assets, who raises your children, who makes medical and financial decisions for you, is something most people can do without legal help.
+Where an attorney adds genuine value: complex estates, business interests, blended families with significant assets, or situations where you expect documents to be contested.
+For most people, having proper documents in place is far better than having none at all.

 What states does will.com support?